[pardot-form id="45" title="STM Email Form"]

 3. Harvard Project Zero, Reviewing Education and the Arts Project (REAP), The Arts and Academic Improvement: What the Evidence Shows (2001)

-Summary: REAP conducted a comprehensive search for all studies from 1950-1999.
-188 reports investigating the impact of the arts on learning and questions around how does music improve the mind, music and intelligence, and does playing an instrument make you smarter.
+REAP conducted a comprehensive search for all research on music in education from 1950-1999.
+188 reports investigated the impact of the arts on learning and questions around how music improves the mind, music and intelligence, and whether playing an instrument makes you smarter.

 Music & Academic Achievement: Three areas were found in which a substantial number of studies have demonstrated a clear causal link between education in an art form and achievement in a non-arts, academic area – including “Learning to Play Music and Spatial Reasoning.”
 Small causal relationships were also found between learning to play music and achievement in reading and math.

 Why You Should Dig Deeper: This looks at causal links.
-In addition to a call for more and better research, the authors issue a strong call suggesting that what music makes you smart or how does music help you learn may not be the right questions:
+In addition to a call for more and better music education research, the authors issue a strong call suggesting that asking what music makes you smart or how music helps you learn may not be the right questions:

 “Let’s stop requiring more of the arts than of other subjects.
 The arts are the only school subjects that have been challenged to demonstrate transfer as a justification for their usefulness.
 If we required physical education to demonstrate transfer to science, the results might be no better, and probably would be worse.
 So, it is notable that the arts can demonstrate any transfer at all.”